For government organisations needing support to maintain critical digital services during COVID-19, email firstname.lastname@example.org

-Web accessibility is about inclusion — making sure everyone, including people with disabilities and those using assistive technologies, can access online information and services.
+Web accessibility is about inclusion — making sure everyone, including disabled people and those using assistive technologies, can access online information and services.

 Usability is about designing effective, efficient and satisfying user experiences.
 All public service and non-public service agencies must meet the NZ Government Web Usability Standard.

 A service design approach looks at the whole task, rather than the separate parts that might be spread throughout a government agency or across different agencies.